Ana María Cetto

-Ana María Cetto Kramis (born 1946, in Mexico City) is a Mexican physicist and professor.
-She is known for her contributions to quantum mechanics, stochastic, electrodynamics, and biophysics of light, and for her work as a pacifist.
+Ana María Cetto Kramis (born 1946) is a Mexican physicist and professor.
+Her work specializes in quantum mechanics, stochastic theory, electrodynamics, and biophysics of light.
+She is also known for her work as a pacifist and activist for women in science.
 From 2003 to 2010 she was Deputy Director General of the International Atomic Energy Agency (IAEA).
-She is also professor at the Faculty of Sciences at the National Autonomous University of Mexico (UNAM), of which she was also director.
-Cetto is responsible for several scientific literature programs in Latin America and for several international programs on the promotion and participation of women in science.
+She was also professor and director at the Faculty of Sciences at the National Autonomous University of Mexico (UNAM), from 1979 to 1982.
+Cetto Kramis is responsible for several scientific literature programs in Latin America and for several international programs on the promotion and participation of women in physics.

-Early life and education
+Early life

-She has a bachelor's degree in physics from the National Autonomous University of Mexico (UNAM) and graduate degrees from both, Harvard University and the National Autonomous University of Mexico.
-At Harvard University, she did a master's degree in biophysics, then returning to Mexico, where she obtained her master's degree and PhD in physics at UNAM.
-Becoming the first woman doctorate in Mexico.
-She is a researcher at the Physics Institute of the UNAM, and professor at the Faculty of Sciences of the same university.
-She is also the daughter of the renowned Mexican architect Max Cetto.
+Ana María Cetto Kramis was born and raised in Mexico City, attending primary and secondary school in the greater Mexico City area.
+She was raised by her immigrant parents and is the daughter of the well known German-Mexican architect Max Cetto.

+Personal life

+Ana María Cetto Kramis currently resides in Mexico City and is married to her long time mentor from the National Autonomous University of Mexico (UNAM), physicist Luis de la Peña.

+Education

+Ana María Cetto Kramis attended the local National Autonomous University of Mexico (UNAM) for her undergraduate degree.
+For graduate school, Cetto Kramis relocated to the United States for a master's degree at Harvard University in biophysics.
+She then returned to UNAM where she obtained a master's degree and research PhD focussing on stochastic theory and quantum mechanics.
+Cetto Kramis more recently gained honorary doctorates from Tajik State National University (TSNU) from 2007 and the Azerbaijan National Academy of Sciences in 2010.